Cost Sharing on Sponsored Programs

 Voluntary Cost Share – Quantified resources offered in the proposal

-- Voluntary Committed: When an award budget incorporates voluntary cost share into total project costs, it becomes a binding commitment and the institution must include it in financial reporting to the sponsor. [ex: Non-federal equipment, supplies, etc.]
+- Voluntary Committed: The Uniform Guidance states that voluntary committed cost sharing is not expected for federal research proposals (2 CFR 200.306) and cannot be used as a factor during the merit review of applications or proposals.
+However, it may be considered if it is both in accordance with Federal awarding agency regulations and specified in a notice of funding opportunity.
+When an award budget incorporates voluntary cost share into total project costs, it becomes a binding commitment and the institution must include it in financial reporting to the sponsor. [ex: Non-federal equipment, supplies, etc.]

-- It is submitted, recorded, and reported; ORSP staff will notify PI when reporting requirements are met, at which point documentation will cease.
+- It is submitted, recorded, and reported; OSP staff will notify PI when reporting requirements are met, at which point documentation will cease.

 - Note: If full F&A is allowed by the sponsor and the PI receives permission to waive recovery, the amount unrecovered becomes voluntary committed cost share.